jairosoft-com/nextjs_project_template/nextjs_project_prompt.md

 ## Final Instructions

 💡 After you acknowledge this request, I'll ask for the files one by one to ensure completeness.
+- No do not initialize git on the new folder